 Tama is a highly respected manufacturer of drum kits and hardware, and the MCA63EN cymbal clamp is another excellent offering from the prolific brand.
 With a universal clamp design, it can easily be fastened to your existing gear.

-You can then quickly tighten up the screw mechanism, and the mount will be good to go.
-Even heavier cymbals, like crashes or rides, can be mounted on this stand thanks to its strength and durability.
+This splash cymbal mount is reliable and dependable.
+I even found that heavier cymbals, like crashes or rides, can be mounted on this stand thanks to its strength and durability.

 - Secures to a cymbal stand, or any other piece of hardware